Sharpiless/L2M/README.md

 ---

+> 🚨 **Important Notice:**
+> This repository is the **official implementation** of the ICCV 2025 paper authored by Sharpiless.
+>
+> Please be aware that the repository at [https://github.com/chelseaaxy/L2M](https://github.com/chelseaaxy/L2M) is **NOT an official implementation** and is not authorized by the original authors.
+>
+> Always refer to this repository for the authentic and up-to-date code.

 ## 🧠 Overview

 **Lift to Match (L2M)** is a two-stage framework for **dense feature matching** that lifts 2D images into 3D space to enhance feature generalization and robustness.
 Unlike traditional methods that depend on multi-view image pairs, L2M is trained on large-scale, diverse single-view image collections.